nikku/jquery-bootstrap-scripting/README.md

 The dialog has some distinct features which make it totally controllable via `html` markup.

-* When the [jquery-controls](https://github.com/Nikku/jquery-controls) plugin is added to a website, `a.ajax` links will open a dialog which displays the content behind their `href`.
+* When the [jquery-controls](https://github.com/Nikku/jquery-controls) plugin is added to a website, `a.open-dialog` links will open a dialog which shows in page or ajax dialogs.
 * If the dialog content updates, a dialog will change its title to the contents of the first `h1` element found in it.
 Additionally its buttons are updated based on the buttons found inside the `.actions` element of the dialog content.
 * `.ajax` forms will be submitted asynchronously and the result will be displayed in the dialog.